neurodroid/stimfit/doc/sphinx/howto/apcounting.rst

     >>> myFile.count_events(start=500,delta=1000)

-will return the number of events above 0 mV in the current trace/channel between t=500 ms and t=1500 ms, and show a blue stf marker
+will return the number of events above 0 mV in the current trace/channel between t=500 ms and t=1500 ms, and shows a blue stf marker

 ::